-A successor to Olympus’ E-PL7, the E-PL8 remains largely unchanged, with the exception of a few aesthetic tweaks to the outside of the camera.
+A successor to the Olympus E-PL7, the E-PL8 remains largely unchanged, with the exception of a few aesthetic tweaks to the outside of the camera.
 Most notably, the grip of the camera has changed and the details around various buttons have become more subtle for a more stylish approach.

-The rear of the camera includes the same 3-inch, 1.04million-dot LCD touchscreen, which can now articulate a full 180 degrees, which Olympus says “takes the guesswork out of selfies.”
+The rear of the camera includes the same 3-inch, 1.04-million-dot LCD touchscreen, which can now articulate a full 180 degrees; Olympus says it “takes the guesswork out of selfies.”
 Interestingly, rather than tilting up like most screens, the screen on the E-PL8 tilts down, below the camera.

 When tilted down, the camera goes into “selfie mode,” which brings up a collection of selfie-centric features and adjustments for users to choose from using the screen.

-Wi-Fi connectivity makes it easy to control the camera from your smartphone using Olympus’ accompanying app.
+Wi-Fi connectivity makes it easy to control the camera from your smartphone using the accompanying app.
 Photos can also be transferred immediately for easy sharing across social media.